YuanyueLi/yuanyueli.github.io/content/project/flash_entropy_search/index.md

 ---
 title: Flash Entropy Search
-summary: Flash Entropy Search is a superfast algorithm which can compare billions MS/MS spectra in seconds, magnifying the speed of library searching by five orders of magnitude.
+summary: '**Flash Entropy Search** is an ultra-fast algorithm capable of comparing billions of MS/MS spectra in seconds, boosting the speed of library searches by five orders of magnitude.
+This method is similar to the BLAST algorithm used for sequence searches, enabling rapid comparison of MS/MS spectra against large spectral libraries.'
 tags:
   - Spectral entropy
 date: '2023-03-14T00:00:00Z'